 Written Communication Scoring

 The written communication testlets only appear on the BEC exam and consist of a blank word document that you are required to type out an answer to a question.
-This is used to test your ability to communicate knowledge and ideas in writing.
+This is used to test your ability to perform communication tasks: demonstrating and exploring knowledge and ideas in writing.

 Operational vs Pretest Questions